What are Safety Filters?

 These two pieces of information are used in the filter to assess current safety levels and to modify the performance control action to stay within the set of safety-preserving actions. (aside: if you are familiar with control Lyapunov functions, these are intimately related).

 There are a few challenges with safety filters, but by far the biggest challenge is how to find a valid safety filter.
 This is especially hard when: a) the system is high-dimensional, b) the system has complicated dynamics (e.g. nonlinear, high-order), c) the system has bounded inputs and/or disturbances, and d) the safety constraints are complicated.
+This motivates the use of constructive methods like Hamilton Jacobi Reachability to compute these functions.
+We have work on connecting the theory of different safety filter approaches so that we can use all our work on scaling Hamilton-

 The Thorough Explanation